-- You must record the allegation and inform the DSL or a deputy.
-Do not investigate the allegation. - If the DSL and a deputy are not available due to emergency circumstances, the staff member will speak to a member of the senior leadership team and/or contact the relevant children's services e.g. the Single Point of Access in Kingston and Richmond.
+- Follow the 'handling a disclosure' procedure set out above.
+You must make a record of the allegation and inform the DSL or a deputy. - If the DSL and a deputy are not available due to emergency circumstances, the staff member will speak to a member of the senior leadership team and/or contact the relevant children's services e.g. the Single Point of Access in Kingston and Richmond.